 Sophomore: Community

 BENV 200 Learning in Community (5 hours)

-Work with community partners to see how coming together can bring about change.
+Work with community partners to see how coming together can bring

+about change.

 Junior: Respect

 BENV 300 Cross-cultural (3 hours)

-Take a personal journey into the richness and challenges of other cultures.
+Take a personal journey into the richness and challenges of other

+cultures.

 Senior: Service

-BENV 400 Christian Values in a Global Community (2 hours) Discover how your purpose in life can serve the greater global iscover how your purpose in life can serve th community.
+BENV 400 Christian Values in a Global Community (2 hours) Discover how your purpose in life can serve the greater global

+community.